-Steven Shaw is active in litigation matters, specializing in civil fraud and white collar criminal litigation.
-Prior to joining Nichols Liu, Steve was with Covington & Burling.
-And, before that, he was Deputy General Counsel (Contractor Responsibility), Department of the Air Force, where he served as the Air Force debarment and suspension official and managed the Air Force's Coordination of Fraud Remedies Program.
+Steven Shaw is active in investigations and litigation matters, specializing in civil fraud and white collar criminal litigation.
+Prior to joining Nichols Liu, Steve was Senior of Counsel, Covington & Burling; and a partner in Weil Gotshal & Manges, and in Howrey & Simon.
+He also served as Deputy General Counsel (Contractor Responsibility), Department of the Air Force, where he was the Air Force Debarring and Suspending Official, and managed the Air Force’s Coordination of Fraud Remedies Program.

-In his 16 years as an Air Force debarring official, he managed the debarment and fraud remedies program recognized as the country’s “Gold Standard.”
-Steve has also served as Chief of the Criminal Division of the U.S. Attorney’s Office in the Southern District of Texas, Trial Attorney with DOJ’s Public Integrity Section, and Chief of the Enforcement Division of the Federal Energy Regulatory Commission.
+In his 16 years as an Air Force debarring official, he managed the debarment and fraud remedies program which was recognized by two US Senators and the President’s OMB Procurement Chief as being the country’s “Gold Standard.”
+Steve has also served as Chief of the Criminal Division of the U.S. Attorney’s Office in the Southern District of Texas, Trial Attorney with the DOJ Criminal Division’s Public Integrity Section, and Chief of the Enforcement Division of the Federal Energy Regulatory Commission.

-Steve has been lead trial attorney in over 200 jury trials, and was lead appellate attorney before the Fifth and Ninth Circuits.
+Steve has been a lead trial attorney in over 200 jury trials, and was a lead appellate attorney before the Fifth and Ninth Circuits.
+He is also recognized internationally as an expert on ethics and compliance for government contractors.

 - Led a USAID – Development Industry task force in 2013 establishing best compliance practices.